Safest Teeth Whiteners

 It’s essential to consider that many zinc-rich foods can be challenging to eat following dental surgery.
 For example, steak and other meats.
 Greek yogurt can be an excellent alternative.

-Potatoes are a root vegetable.
+Potatoes are root vegetables.
 They can be prepared in many ways.

 Mashed potatoes, in particular, can be a comforting food after having wisdom teeth removed.
 They are rich in calories and nutrients, which are essential for recovery.